Tide0312/Tide0312.github.io/_projects/Airport_Analyzation_Project.md

 ![Image]({{ site.baseurl }}/assets/pngs/Number_Airpots_by_Continent.png)

-#### The bar chart compares the number of airports on each continent.
-Most of the airports are majorly located in North America, and Antarctica has the lowest.
+#### The bar chart illustrates the distribution of airports across continents.
+North America has the highest number of airports, almost equaling the combined total of Asia, South America, and Europe.
+Antarctica has the fewest airports.

 ## Navigation Elevations